samdmarshall/AOS-Downloader/README.md

 ### Homebrew

+	$ brew update
 	$ brew tap samdmarshall/formulae
-	$ brew install samdmarshall/formulae/aosd --HEAD
+	$ brew install samdmarshall/formulae/aosd # you can optionally supply --HEAD here, though be aware that it can be unstable

-*Note: This is using the HEAD of the develop branch of this repo.*

 ---